519984307/Centaur/install.md

        in CMake (at least that is how I do it).
 That's because Apple's clang version for C ++ does not have the required features of C++20
 6. Download and uncompress the source code
-7. On the source code path:
+7. On the source code path (if they dont exist):
     1. Create a dir named: debug
     2. Create a dir named: release
 8. On the Source code path (where the CMakeLists.txt is located) run: